lvu/firemerge/README.md

 - **Transaction Matching**: Intelligent matching with existing transactions
 - **Data Enrichment**: Auto-fill transaction details from similar previous transactions
 - **Real-time Processing**: Store transactions directly to Firefly III
+- **Taxer Statement Generation**: Generate CSV reports for tax purposes from any account

 ### Security Considerations
 - Files are processed in memory and stored temporarily (Redis or memory)